IIIF/api/source/api/presentation/2.0/index.md

     * A content resource _MUST_ have an id unless it is embedded in the response, and it _MUST_ be the http[s] URI at which the resource is published.

 @type
-:   The type of the resource, drawn from this specification or a list of high level content types such as image, text or audio.
+:   The type of the resource.
+For the resource types defined by this specification, the value of `@type` will be described in the sections below.
+For content resources, the type may be drawn from other vocabularies.
+Recommendations for basic types such as image, text or audio are also given in the sections below.

     Usage:
     {: .usage}